laro/Cilia/README.md

     - Example:
         - `for copy str in ["an", "array", "of", "words"] { ... }`
             - `str` is `String` (not ~~`StringView`~~)
+            - (This is currently the only useful example I can think of.)

 ## Literals